Tools & Workflow

-- • The highlights: Grid feature is a genuine game changer, Dev Mode MCP is the sleeper hit, AI tools are useful but overhyped
+• The highlights: Grid is a genuine leap, Dev Mode MCP matters for design-to-code, and Figma Make is useful for early exploration

 I've been using Figma since 2019.
 I watched it kill Sketch's momentum, survive Adobe's $20 billion acquisition attempt, and become the default tool that every job posting mentions.
-But 2025 feels different.
+But the last year changed the conversation.
 For the first time since InVision collapsed, there are legitimate alternatives that don't feel like compromises.

 The question isn't whether Figma is still good — it is.
 The question is whether it's still the automatic choice for every designer, every team, every situation.
 And honestly?
 That answer is more complicated than it used to be.